Scott3142/python-programming/site/README.md

 You will need to update the baseUrl in `gulpfile.js` as well as `app/scripts/app.js`.
 It's unfortunate that it has to be done here but a workaround is TBC.

 Fix the repo name in the last few lines of `gulpfile.js` then run `gulp deploy:prod`.

-There may be a cryptic error about the `.publish` directory - not found a workaround to this yet.
+There may be a cryptic error about the `.publish` directory.
+Worksround is to checkout `gh-pages`, copy .git folder outside repo, checkout `master`, move `gh-pages` git repo to .publish.
+Can't figure out a better way yet...

 *NB:* The command `gulp deploy:build` is broken at the moment.
 Always use `gulp deploy:prod`.